 It also has all of the classic tools, such as cropping, straightening, frames, text, vignettes, etc. And the sharpening feature does the job without making the image look grainy.

 Then, things get interesting.

-Snapseed has precision masking, which allows you to edit the depth of field, Snapseed has precision masking, which allows you to edit the depth of field – photographers often do this to make the background blurry and the foreground in focus.
+Snapseed has precision masking, which allows you to edit the depth of field – photographers often do this to make the background blurry and bring the foreground even more into focus.